Adventures Without Tourism

 For travelers who want story, motion, and understanding

-Our inaugural Collection is set in Brazil’s Serra do Espinhaço, a little-visited mountain range in Minas Gerais where historic trails, rural communities, and older ways of moving through the landscape remain part of everyday life.
+Our inaugural Collection unfolds in Brazil’s Serra do Espinhaço, a little-visited mountain range in Minas Gerais where historic trails, rural communities, and older ways of moving through the landscape remain part of everyday life.

 Priscila.
 Galheiros, 2023